dtzar/karpenter-azure/website/content/en/docs/_index.md

   - Tolerations (`tolerations`): Identify that a pod must match (tolerate) a taint on a node before the pod will run on it.
 Without the toleration, the effect set by the taint occurs (NoSchedule, PreferNoSchedule, or NoExecute).
 See Kubernetes [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for details.
   - Topology spread (`topologySpreadConstraints`): Request that pods be spread across zones (`topology.kubernetes.io/zone`) or hosts (`kubernetes.io/hostname`), or cloud provider capacity types (`karpenter.sh/capacity-type`).
 See [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) for details.
   - Persistent volume topology: Indicate that the Pod has a storage requirement that requires a node running in a particular zone that can make that storage available to the node.

-Learn more about Karpenter and how to get started below.